AndrewYonan/DFABuilder/README.md

 where "dfa_config_file" is a text file containing specific dfa parameters (states, alphabet, transition function, ...)

 For instance, as an example run the following:

 $ ./build_dfa dfa_config_files/dfa.txt

-This command produces an executable dfa object called "dfa" which can be run as follows:
+This command produces an executable dfa object called "dfa" (based on the rules specified in <dfa_config_file>) which can be run as follows:

 $ ./dfa <string_input_file> <verbosity>